HubanHubanov/10.Cheat-Sheet/Cheat sheet.md

    * Add auth middleware
    * Check token if guest
    * Verify token
-   * Attach user to request object and res.locals(this is for the handlebars to have the data global)
+   * Attach user to request object and res.locals(this is for the handlebars to have the data global for the life of the req(comes from express))
    * Use middleware in express
    * Add isAuth route guard
 10. Error handling